 Eldora Mountain is a locals’ favorite for snowboarding in northern Colorado.
-It is large enough to enjoy different runs all day and has a surprisingly good mix of skiable terrain.
+It’s large enough to enjoy different runs all day and has a surprisingly good mix of skiable terrain.

-It is roughly the same distance as most Summit County resorts, but has one distinct advantage.
-You avoid I-70’s treacherous traffic.
+Roughly the same distance as most Summit County resorts, it has one distinct advantage: you avoid I-70’s treacherous traffic.
 There are three main roots there from Denver, each about equal distance.

-Eldora has terrain for everyone: cruisers, steeps, bumps, trees, terrain parks, learning areas and a nordic center.
-Over 300 inches on average hit Eldora each season.
-If you are fan of long cruisers and bumps, you’ll find plenty.
+Eldora has terrain for everyone: cruisers, steeps, bumps, trees, terrain parks, learning areas, and a nordic center.
+Over 300 inches on average hit Eldora each season and if you’re a fan of long cruisers and bumps, you’ll find plenty.

 Experts will find enough single and double black runs to keep them entertained.
-There is some gate access terrain which requires a very minimal traverse (30 seconds) to get to the steepest double-blacks.
-From there, West Ridge provides steep bumpy runs and tree sking.
+There is some gate access terrain that requires a very minimal traverse (30 seconds) to get to the steepest double-blacks.
+From there, West Ridge provides steep bumpy runs and tree skiing.
 You’ll end up right at Corona Lift.

-At the base lodge is a big cafeteria offering affordable meals, an upstairs bar, and a retail shop.
+At the base lodge, there is a big cafeteria offering affordable meals, an upstairs bar, and a retail shop.
 Parking is free and close to the mountain.